 5.2 Scenario 2: A dose series, collecting n images sequentially from every selected aperture on the sample holder.
 The chip is stationary at each aperture while each set of n images is collected.

 Set the number of shots per aperture to ‘n’.
 Note that processing is simplified if n=5, 10, 20 or another multiple of 10.
-In our experience it is difficult to establish trends if n < 5.
+It is difficult to establish trends if n < 5.
 It is useful to consider the total time required to cover a chip and the number of image files produced when n is increased.

 Set pump probe to ‘none’.